mhanberg/blog/_drafts/2018-01-27-version-your-dotfiles-for-great-good.md

 The submodule is set up to track the master branch, has been cloned into your repository, and a symlink to your home directory has been made using the [rcup](http://thoughtbot.github.io/rcm/rcup.1.html) tool provided by rcm.

-I you wish to update it at any time, you only need to move into the directory of the submodule and do a `git pull`, followed by  returning to the parent repository and committing the change.
+If you wish to update it at any time, you only need to move into the directory of the submodule and do a `git pull`, followed by  returning to the parent repository and committing the change.

 ### Final Steps